dragmine149/marked/README.md

 - `04 March 2025`
 - `04 March 2025 at 17:25`
 - `Tuesday 04 March 2025 at 17:25`
-- `some time ago` (this is dynamic, hence harder to show)
+- `some time ago` (this is dynamic, hence harder to show as github doesn't support these)
 - `04 March 2025 at 17:25` (none is same as 'f')
 - `<t:1741109128:W>` (put in code blocks to ignore the formatting)

-#### Optional parameter
+#### Additional rules
-There is an optional `dayjs` argument.
-By default we use the parsed dayjs object and only fall back to the `globalThis.dayjs` if one is not found.
+In order to add additional rules, you have to clone the file.
+Then just add another `addRUle` call.
+The rule take a condition (single letters otherwise regex WILL BREAK) and the callback.

 ### [markedLocalLink.js](./markedLocalLink.js)